SpongePowered/Schematic-Specification/versions/schematic-1.md

 #### <a name="paletteObject"></a>Palette Object

 An object which holds a mapping of a block state id to an index.
 The indices are recommended to start at `0` and may be no more than [`PaletteMax - 1`](#schematicPaletteMax).
+If the palette is not specified then the global mapping of ids is used instead.
+This is not recommended as it both expands the size of your blockdata and removes cross server and cross version compatibility for modded blocks which may change ids due to a variety of reasons.

 #### Block State Ids